muggy8/require-once/README.md

 If however the file loaded is not a javascript file. the file's contents is passed directly in it's place.
 This way you can request any file (CSS, JSON, etc) and do with it what you want.

 ### failedCallback
-Because it loads stuff off a network, it calls might fail so you might want to prepare for situations for when the network fails your app.
-The 3rd callback is used to keep track of this and act as kind of a fallback.
+Because it loads stuff off a network, the calls might fail so you might want to prepare for situations for when the network fails your app.
+The library has an automatic timeout system so if the file failes to fetch, it will wait a bit for another try and then again up to 5 times before declaring the operation a failure.
+If a failure to load is detected, the 3rd callback is used to keep track of this and act as kind of a fallback.
 The arguments are again passed to the function in listed order except dependencies that failed to load will have the value of false.
 With our example above, we can complete it like this:

 ```javascipt
 requireOnce([